silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/08_Linking_Documents.md

 To upload documents, such as PDF files, Word .DOC documents, and downloadable audio and video files, navigate to the **Files** area in the CMS menu.

-[note]
+> [!NOTE]
-Be sure to ***Save*** any page you are working on in the editing page to a Draft before doing so, otherwise you may lose any changes you have made since the last save.
+> Be sure to ***Save*** any page you are working on in the editing page to a Draft before doing so, otherwise you may lose any changes you have made since the last save.
-[/note]

 Click the button ***Upload***, see [Uploading images from Files](images_and_documents) to learn more.